mhfastball/mhfastball/README.md

 - 👋 Hi, I’m @mhfastball
-- 👀 I’m interested in ...learning new things and problem solving
+- 👀 I’m interested in Problem solving
-- 🌱 I’m currently learning ... scikit learn/UI's/ C
+- 🌱 I’m currently learning ...
+ReactJS + Electron
-- 💞️ I’m looking to collaborate on ... anything and everything
+- 💞️ I’m looking to collaborate on ...
+Anything Interesting
-- 📫 How to reach me ... linkedin if you can find me
+- 📫 How to reach me ... linkedin is best way

 <!---
 mhfastball/mhfastball is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.